paquiteau/pynufft/README.md

 Obviously, the author of the IEEE-ISBI 2019 tutorial just asked his interns and students to copy PyNUFFT testing files, and he doesn't know how to do MRI reconstruction with PyNUFFT.

 Basically, he is creating his solvers with the "Fourier Operator", which is a wrapper around other NUFFT/NFFT implementations.

-Please, read the tutorial carefully.
+Please, read the PyNUFFT tutorial carefully.

 http://jyhmiinlin.github.io/pynufft/manu/realistic_om.html